DmitryMyadzelets/epicx/journal.md

 The maximum heat exchange, given the black bodies, is 4.47 W. Wrapping with Al foil reduces the heat exchage down to 0.045 W.

-The Peltier specification (for the ET..1212 module) states the heat removed from the cold side is about 5 Watts at temperature difference 65 degrees and the current 2.1A (75% of Imax).
+The Peltier specification (for the ET..1212 module) states the heat removed from the cold side is about 5 Watts at temperature difference 65&deg;C and the current 2.1A (75% of Imax).
 It's the same heat amount the cold side can get due to the thermal radiation in vacuum.